joshuaprince/CoordinateOffset/README.md

 ----
 This plugin isn't intended for all servers.
 Here are a few ideas that might make CoordinateOffset useful:
 * **Prevent metagaming**: If you consider coordinate usage and sharing to be metagaming, this prevents it.
-* **Buff in-game items**: Coordinates no longer outclass compasses, lodestones, recovery compasses, and maps when those coordinates are inconsistent.
+* **Amplify in-game items**: Coordinates no longer outclass compasses, lodestones, recovery compasses, and maps when those coordinates are inconsistent.
 * **Prevent coordinate leaks**: If everyone sees different coordinates, players cannot derive each other's coordinates from an accidental leak in a screenshot.